Maharana Sangram Singh

 Battle of Khanwa

-After Maharana Sanga saw this he felt very betrayed and he went to the forests.
-As soon as entered the forests he sworn that he would not enter the fort of Chittorgarh until he vanquishes the Mughals.
-When he was in the forest he became seriously ill, he had become bedridden and he died a few months later on 30th January 1528 in a village called Vaswa in the forests. [ref]
+After Maharana Sanga saw this he felt betrayed and retreated to the forests.
+As soon as entered the forests he swore not to enter the fort of Chittorgarh until he vanquishes the Mughals.
+When he was in the forest he became seriously ill, he had become bedridden and died a few months later on 30th January 1528 in a village called Vaswa in the forests. [ref]